Jouni Laaksonen 8.10.2018

 The other long one we did also with Markus.
 In October 2000 we walked from Kilpisjärvi to Nellim, 600 km in 19 days.
 This time our approach was ultralight: Our backpacks weighed about 10 kg with five days worth of food at a time and we tried to walk fast.
 Our average was 35 km per day.

-I will tell more about this October trek next week.
-I also try to answer for example to questions like: Is there any sense in going ultralight?
+Here I try to answer for example to questions like this: Is there any sense in going ultralight?
 Is it safe?
 Can you enjoy your hike if you discard many of the equipment you usually carry?
 And can you enjoy your hike if you walk fast and long day marches?

 There are lots of numbers with ‘km’ or ‘days’ after them in this post.
 This does not mean in any way that the longer the trek, the better, or anything like that!
 This is no competition!
 The numbers are here just to give you an idea of what kind of a expedition each of these was.